dima-eam/Role_Playing_Game/README.md

 The game runs a loop, every cycle updates player position updated by keyboard events, and updates monsters positions in turn.

+## TODOs

+1. Add monsters to fight with, and HUD with info
+2. Add boss with next level condition
+3. Add levelup feature